 Tortoise Worming Treatments

-Weight The Tortoise
+Weigh The Tortoise

 Offer food that the tortoise likes to eat.
-This will maximize the likelihood of your tortoise consuming all the dewormer, not just a small portion.
+This will increase the likelihood of the tortoise consuming all the dewormer, not just a small portion.

 Offer Water And Food

-Don’t attempt to treat tortoise infestation using worm medication that is meant for dogs or cats.
-Unlike dogs and cats, tortoises are reptiles, and giving them the wrong medication can kill them.
+Don’t attempt to treat a tortoise infestation using worm medication for dogs or cats.
+Tortoises are reptiles, so giving them the wrong medication can kill them.

 Do I Need to Deworm My Tortoise Regularly?